Davide-sd/sympy-plot-backends/doc/source/overview.rst

   colored by its argument.
 * ``plotgrid``: combine multiple plots into a grid-like layout.
 It works with Matplotlib, Bokeh and Plotly.
-* ``iplot``: create parametric-interactive plots using widgets (sliders, buttons, etc.).
-Note that this function has been integrated with many of the aforementioned functions.

 It is also possible to combine different plots together.